ahmaazouzi/cs-topics/networking/multimedia.md

 	- *Streaming*: The user starts playing the video shortly after video content is received.
 The user can continue to play the video while later parts of the video are being received.
 This is as opposed to first downloading the video file and then playing it.
 	- *Interactivity*: The user can pause, play, fast forward, etc.
 	- *Continuous playout*: This probably refers to freezes experienced when data hasn't been downloaded "no buffering".
 - A good streamed video is one with a good average throughput which at least equal to the bit rate of the streamed video.
-Prefetching and buffering (we will see these later) allow for continuous playout even when throughput fluctuates but with the condition that the average rate (over 5 to 10 seconds stays higher than the video's bitrate).
+Prefetching and buffering (we will see these later) allow for continuous playout even when throughput fluctuates but with the condition that the average rate (over 5 to 10 seconds stays higher than the video's bit rate).

 #### Conversational Voice- and Video-over-IP:
 - Conversational voice over the Internet is also called *Internet telephony* as it acts as a transmitter of voice just like a telephone does.
 It is also commonly called **voice-over-IP (VoIP)**.
 It often involves video as well and involve more than just two users but many (in so-called teleconferences).